streamsets/control-agent-quickstart/README.md

 ## Deployment Modes

-This script can create deployments for the the following use cases:
+CAQ can create deployments for the the following use cases:

 #### 1. AUTHORING (Default)
 A single SDC instance with access to the UI via a Public URL.
 This configuration includes an ingress server and loadBalancer deployment within K8s.

 The details of the loadBalancer implementation will vary depending on the K8s provider you use.
-If you are working on a private K8s installation that does not implement a loadBalancer you will not be able to access the UI without modifying this script.
+If you are working on a private K8s installation that does not implement a loadBalancer you will not be able to access the UI without modifying CAQ.

 The ingress deployment used Traefik and provides SSL termination.
 The SSL configuration uses a self-signed certificate.   **Before you can use the SDC instance for pipeline validations and previews from SCH, you must click on the Datacollector's link within SCH and accept the self-signed certificate.**